emmanuel-londono/combine-PDFs/README.md

 ## Installation

-<sub> This installation guide assumes the user has a python environment set up and running. </sub>
+<sub> This installation guide assumes the user has git downloaded and a python environment set up and running. </sub>

 1. Clone this repository into your local machine with:       **```git clone git@github.com:emmanuel-londono/combine-PDFs.git```**